pancholivikas/shopingCart/README.md

-# AngularAndHeroku
+# Angular
-A simple angular boiler plate for heroku
+A simple angular boiler plate.

+Shopping Cart like functionality.

 Run the following Commands to run this app
 1. 'npm install'